Developer documentation

 • docs: Contains the documentation of the project.

-• docker-compose.yml: The main file to deploy the project in production mode.
+• docker-compose.yaml: The main file to deploy the project in production mode.

-• docker-compose.dev.yml: The main file to deploy the project in development mode.
+• docker-compose.dev.yaml: The main file to deploy the project in development mode.

 Interactions